Skip to main content

 plt.show()

 We see an "Elbow" at ~5 clusters, which means it doesn't get meaningfully better after that.
-We'll use 5 as our number of clusters in our K-Means.
+We'll use five as our number of clusters in our K-Means.

 kmeans = KMeans(n_clusters=5, init='k-means++', max_iter=300, n_init=10, random_state=222) kmeans.fit(components) components['cluster'] = kmeans.labels_ dataset = pd.concat([data, components], axis = 1)

-After executing this code, the dataset dataframe will contain the original data columns along with the cluster assignments and the component values.
+After executing this code, the dataset dataframe will contain the original data columns, the cluster assignments, and the component values.
 Each data point will have a corresponding cluster label, indicating which cluster it belongs to based on the K-means clustering algorithm.

 columns_to_report = ['AGE', 'GENDER', 'TOTAL_ORDERS', 'TRAFFIC_SOURCE','MOST_FREQUENT_BRAND','MOST_FREQUENT_CATEGORY']